William Cross A Brief History

 When I was 29 I sold my business in Toronto and moved out west, to Vancouver.
 It is here where I decided to specialize in Royal Doulton and Beswick.
 Travelling all over the west from BC to Manitoba, I attended numerous antique and collectible shows.
 Trading in Royal Doulton and Beswick and within three years became the largest dealer on the west coast.

-I created Royal Doulton events for collectors , where I flw in guest speakers from the UK and hosted wine and chesee parties and dinners events for the local collectors.
+I created Royal Doulton events for collectors , where I flew in guest speakers from the UK and hosted wine and chesee parties and dinner events for the local collectors.
 This was a huge sucess.
 I even hosted a Royal Doulton cruise to Alaska.

 Until of course, of the invention of the Internet and eBay.
 Where I predicted 25 years ago the market would take a huge fall in prices and it did do just that.
 Too much inventory on the market.